Createworld04/aceforwad/README.md

 # ACE-AUTO-FORWARD
-This is Channel Auto Forward Bot.
+This is Telegram Channel Auto Forward Bot.
 Fork and leave a Star.
 ----------------------
 ## Deploy To Heroku